ghaagh/Sticky/README.md

   - A relational-Database that works with Entity Framework to save all host admins customizations ,segments and product templates.
 (MSSQL has been implemented).
   - A Cache provider ([Redis](https://redis.com/) has been Implemented)\
 ### Note!
-Sticky is a retargeting focused solution and it is not  **not** a complete advertising platform. it relies on Advertising networks and RTB (Real Time Biding  System) to work.
+Sticky is a retargeting focused solution and it is  **not** a complete advertising platform. it relies on Advertising networks and RTB (Real Time Biding  System) to work.

 ## Why use this?